HERE'S WHAT HAPPENED

 I resisted blogs for a long time.
-I just assumed it was a bunch of mommy bloggers talking about stuff that didn't relate to me.
-However, blogging has become a legitimate sources of income, especially if you create your own digital products.
+I truly assumed it was only mom bloggers talking about stuff that didn't relate to me.
+However, blogging has become a legitimate source of income, especially if you create your own digital products.

 Aren't you aggravated at the number of social media stars and athletes hopping over into film and television without legitimate acting coaching?
 I mean we've been working our butts off to get coaching, auditions, and bookings!

 But you know why they're able to do it?
 One word: fans.